Chen-Zhong-Jing/CO3_algorithm/README.md

 #CO3_algorithm

-This source code includes the fp convertion and error-correction.
+Because the Huffman compression doesn't influence the model convergence, this source code only includes the fp convertion and error-correction.